Marrying Someone With a Criminal Record? Not Before Doing This

 Perhaps the biggest and most prevalent effect that a criminal record will have on someone’s life once they have served their sentence is their record’s impact on their ability to find work.
 Almost every employer performs background checks on all applicants in order to ensure that the workplace remains safe and to limit potential financial liabilities.

-Although what do companies looks for in a background check varies, the fact remains that many employers will not hire individuals with certain criminal records or even individuals that have a criminal record at all.
+Although what companies looks for in a background check varies, the fact remains that many employers will not hire individuals with certain criminal records or even individuals that have a criminal record at all.

 Besides company policy being an issue to overcome, certain industries such as the daycare industry are legally required to deny individuals with certain criminal records.5 This means that individuals convicted of certain crimes such as violent felonies, will not be able to be a teacher or hold a variety of other jobs with strict criminal record requirements.